The why... abridged

 My father had an arrangement with coworkers at his work, by which they would rotate clocking each other out at the end of shift.
 Allowing one or some to leave work after two to three hours and get paid for the full shift.
 This was a nightshift job, he would come home at 10-10:30pm after leaving for the shift at 6:30-7:00pm.
 What did he do when he got home early, poured a tumbler full of scotch and stayed up until early morning.
 My father was an alcoholic, a narcissist with an addiction.
 How is that in winning the lottery for a parent?
 Suffice it to say, I came to realize this was just one example of how the rules did not apply to my parents, only to everyone else.
 My father has also since passed away, allowing my mother’s behaviors to come forefront and be on full display without any filters.
 Bringing with it the constant reminder of my childhood, lack of parental boundaries and the perpetual feeling of a need to do one more thing that will get my mother to truly accept, appreciate me and make it right.

 Even being married and out from my parents household for almost twenty years, their ability to undermine my confidence and self-esteem remained.
 Not anything like living in the same household, but the hooks were still present.
 At one point, I was unable to contact my parents, they were not returning calls, concerned I called a relative who informed me that my parents were, out of the country, away on a trip.
 For over two weeks no return calls or contact, then they show up, out of the blue, at our door step at 9:45PM, mind you it was a 6 hour car trip to get from where they lived to our house.
 They immediately begin to rip into me, saying they told me they were going away, that changed over the years to saying they told my grandmother to call me and let me know.
 Didn’t happen.
 They then stated they came up because they had left messages on our answering machine to make sure I was okay.
 They then told me, mind you this was done in an aggressive and intimidating manner, that I can call them when I am ready to apologize to them.
 Wait, what?
 My husband interceded and said let’s take this down a notch, not continue, calm down before something is said that will be permanently regretted.
 Well, after one final intimidating statement and claim it is up to me to contact them with an apology, they got in their car and left.
-It came out later, the first thing they did when leaving was to call my son-in-law and tell him it did not go well.
+It came out later, the first thing they did when leaving was to call their son-in-law and tell him it did not go well.
 Huh?
 Why was he involved?
 I pondered, as we all do, I wish I understood then, what was going on, like I do now.
 After much thought, I decided I had had enough, it was time for a break from my parents, their antics and protect our children from experiencing this behavior.

 We now understand that to be ‘no contact’, though I did it then out of realizing it was in my best interests given the history.
 My gut told me enough was enough, as there is no basis for their actions and it is just not healthy for me to continue to endure such behavior.
 Remember, I have a chronic health condition.
 My parents have never unambiguously acknowledged the illness and did nothing, over the years, to relieve the stress they caused me.
 This period of ‘no contact’ lasted for several years, though they continually tried end runs to contact our children without our knowledge.